Monday, August 31, 2009

 ¼ cup blueberries

-Add first three dry ingredients to blender and grind to a powder.
-Add everything else and blend.
+Add everything to blender and blend.
 Adjust the amount of ice or add milk depending on how thick you like your smoothie.
 Enjoy!